roadrollerdafjorst/flood-area-segmentation/README.md

 5. The segmented image will be displayed, with flood-affected regions highlighted.

-6. You can save the segmented image or further analyze the results as needed.
+6. Save the segmented image or conduct further analysis as needed.

 ## Results

-The deep learning models utilized in this project have produced impressive results:
+The deep learning models used in this project have demonstrated commendable results:

 - UNet: DICE Score of 0.82
 - DeepLabV3: DICE Score of 0.86